The trouble with trying out and casting a rod as good as the 9wt NRX is that you never forget it.

 As with the Scott S4s, a soft tip loads the NRX quickly, but more mid-section muscle in the Loomis gave me an additional 15 feet.
 I could also lift substantially more line off the water with the NRX, which helped tremendously when I needed to make a quick cast to a swirling fish, and the line was already out on the water.

 Like the S4s the NRX 9wt has an incredibly light swing weight for a 9wt rod, and casting is effortless.
 Overpowering the forward stroke was in fact counter-productive.

 I fished the 9wt NRX with the Teeny TS-T300 and a Rio Tropical Outbound Short (F/I) with 330grain head.
 Although both lines worked well, the Outbound loaded the rod quicker (as the head is 30 grain heavier), requiring one less false cast.

-In fact I found the NRX 9wt, with 330 grain Outbound Short (F/I with clear 10 ft tip) on an 8/9 (7.1 oz) Nautilus NV fly reel to be a beautifully balanced outfit.
+I found the NRX 9wt with a 330 grain Outbound Short (F/I with clear 10 ft tip) on an 8/9 (7.1 oz) Nautilus NV fly reel, to be a beautifully balanced outfit.